thatsmanmeet/Tasky/README.md

-## ⚠️Development Status
+## ⚠️ Development Status
 As of Aug 18, 2024, Tasky is being no longer officially maintained.
-However this project may receive one or more update to just fix some small issues.
+However this project may **(not sure)** receive one or more update to just fix some small issues.
 Thanks for your support to this project!

 ![Banner](./images/banner.png)
 # Tasky